7 Command-Line Tools for Data Science

 invocation illustrates all three purposes.

-This way, every input line has a 20% chance of being forwarded to jq.
+This way, every input line has a 20% chance of being forwarded to jq

 Moreover, there is a 1000 millisecond delay between each line and after

-five seconds sample will stop entirely.
+will stop entirely.
 Please note that each argument

 is optional.
 In order to prevent unnecessary computation, try to put

-sample as early as possible in your pipeline (the same argument holds
+as early as possible in your pipeline (the same argument holds

-for head and tail).
+).
 Once you’re done debugging you can simply take

 it out of the pipeline.